 Amazon transformed the supply chain by digitizing traditional warehouse processes to gain greater agility.
 What started as using barcode scanners to track inventory has evolved to a fully digital warehouse, distribution and fulfillment network that moves goods between locations with incredible efficiency.
 Going digital sets the foundation for a flexible, fast-moving modern operation.
 However, a digital enterprise is only effective if its data is accurate.
 Focusing on inventory accuracy has allowed Amazon to make dramatic strategic changes critical to its success.

 Takeaway #3: Inventory and data accuracy is key to a successful digital supply chain.

-These factors are coming together to change the idea of fulfillment.
+Supply chains can learn a valuable lesson from this new idea of fulfillment.
 Instead of having to process the order in a central warehouse and send it over an extended shipping network, the e-commerce giant can pair a warehouse with an order to identify which location makes the most sense and accelerate order delivery accordingly.

 Transforming your inventory processes can be a challenging tasks.
 Before you can start solving problems with inventory management, first you need to dial in on why and where you are having issues.
 Explore some of our additional inventory management tips and best practices below:

 You may unsubscribe from these communications at anytime.